python-pillow/Pillow/docs/handbook/image-file-formats.rst

     .. versionadded:: 1.1.5

 The :py:attr:`~PIL.Image.Image.tag_v2` attribute contains a dictionary of TIFF metadata.
 The keys are numerical indexes from `~PIL.TiffTags.TAGS_V2`.
 Values are strings or numbers for single items, multiple values are returned in a tuple of values.
-Rational numbers are returned as a single value.
+Rational numbers are returned as a :py:class:`~PIL.TiffImagePlugin.IFDRational` object.

     .. versionadded:: 3.0.0